kaymen99/MarketPlace-dapp/README.md

 ![Capture d’écran 2022-02-25 à 22 13 11](https://user-images.githubusercontent.com/83681204/155805283-d061346c-f93a-4165-a2c9-89c912db7ca3.png)

-This is a decentralized marketplace built for EVM blockchain, it enables sellers and buyers from all around the world the buy and sell their products in secure and trustless manner using crypto
+This is a decentralized marketplace built for EVM blockchain, it enables sellers and buyers from all around the world the buy and sell their products in secure and trustless manner using cryptocurrency

 ### Built With